ayush1929/ayush1929.github.io/README.md

 # Ayush Patel - Portfolio

 Welcome to my portfolio website!
-This portfolio showcases my skills, projects, and experiences as a Data Analyst and Programmer.
+This portfolio showcases my skills, projects, and experiences as a Data Analyst, Programmer, and Cybersecurity specialist.
 Below you'll find the structure of the site and links to my various projects and achievements.

 ## Website Sections